Our purpose is to provide interaction with horses to improve health and wellbeing outcomes for people experiencing disability or challenges.

-We provide life-changing horse-riding and horse-related opportunities for over 3,000 riders each year.
+We offer life-changing horse-riding and horse-related opportunities for over 3,200 riders each year.
 These opportunities increase the ability, independence and self-worth of children and adults with physical, intellectual, emotional and social challenges.
-Nearly 80 percent of our riders are between 5-18 years old.
+Over 80 percent of our riders are between 5-18 years old.

 Ensuring safe equestrian participation is a highly specialised field at the best of times – and even more so, given the particular challenges our riders face.
-Coaches and volunteers are therefore an integral part of what we do ... we have nearly 2,000 of them and we place a very high priority on their recruitment, orientation and training to ensure we deliver high-quality, safe and effective life-changing health and well-being outcomes for all our riders.
+Coaches and volunteers are therefore an integral part of what we do ... we have over 2,900 volunteers and we place a very high priority on their recruitment, orientation and training, to ensure we deliver high-quality, safe and effective life-changing health and well-being outcomes for all our riders.

-We provide high-quality training and support for each one of our 56 local RDA groups spread throughout NZ.
-Our vision is to provide more children and adults with life-changing horse-riding and horse-related opportunities and to enable more riders to increase their ability, independence and self-worth.
+We provide high-quality training and support for 40 plus RDA groups throughout NZ.
+Our vision is to provide more riders with life-changing horse-riding opportunities and to enable them to increase their ability, independence and self-worth.

 Your support provides consistent and equal access to training, advice and resources for all RDA groups, coaches and volunteers across the country – irrespective of whether the group is small or large (or in between) or urban or suburban (or rural).
 Your support ensures health and safety and other standards are met – and you are making a healthy, safe and positive difference to the lives of disabled children and adults (and to the lives of their families and friends).